What's New in MB-System Version 5.4

 The version 5.4.x releases of MB-System includes a number of changes and

 improvements relative to the earlier version 5 releases.
 The most significant change is the addition of an autoconf-based build system including a configure script.
 A detailed listing of bug fixes and other changes is found in the ChangeLog file.
-The particulars follow:
+The most prominent particulars follow:

 - New autoconf based build system.